BBC Studios Natural History Unit: 50 years of wildlife film making

+Camera operator Doug Allan filming penguins in Antarctica.

 In 2007, the Unit celebrated its 50th anniversary and was rewarded with a special award at the International Broadcasting Convention in recognition of its unique contribution to wildlife film and documentary making.

 On television, the anniversary was marked with the broadcast of Saving Planet Earth, a conservation-themed series which helped to raise over £1.5 million for the BBC Wildlife Fund.

 In October 2007, the BBC announced that the NHU would suffer cuts of a third in both staff numbers and its £37 million annual budget, as a result of the Government's decision to impose a lower than inflation increase in the television licence fee.
 The cutbacks were widely condemned within the media industry and by programme-makers, including David Attenborough.

 In response to the criticism, Keith Scholey, Factual Controller of BBC Vision, promised that the BBC would "continue to make and show the ambitious, large-scale, truly memorable series that audiences associate with BBC natural history output".
 Titles affected by the cuts include the BBC Two Wild strand.

 Productions already underway were not affected by the cuts, so the following year came Wild China, Pacific Abyss, Lost Land of the Jaguar and Big Cat Live, as well as the Unit's most ambitious radio event to date, World on the Move.
 Natural World also received a three-year commission from BBC Two on its 25th anniversary.

 Modern era

+BBC staff filming lions at Maasai Mara, Kenya.

 Post 2010, a greater emphasis was placed on climate change, which several special programmes broadcast focusing on the issue.
 More broadly, series looked at the negative effects of climate change and habitat destruction within series that did not focus solely on the topic.

 In 2016, BBC's non-news content production, including natural history, was separated into a commercial subsidiary BBC Studios.
 NHU head Wendy Darke departed and was succeeded by Julian Hector.